apognu/tuigreet/README.md

     -r, --remember      remember last logged-in username
         --remember-session
                         remember last selected session
+        --remember-user-session
-        --asterisks     display asterisks when a secret is typed --asterisks-char CHAR
+                        remember last selected session for each user --asterisks     display asterisks when a secret is typed --asterisks-char CHAR
                         character to be used to redact secrets (default: *)